-Despite the widespread adoption of contrastive learning across numerous applications, there remains a lack of systematic methodologies for certifying a model's ability to cluster semantically similar examples within a user-specified tolerance level.
+Despite the widespread adoption of contrastive learning across numerous applications, developing systematic methodologies for certifying a model's ability to cluster semantically similar examples within a user-specified tolerance level remains underexplored.
 For instance, \cref{fig:3d-projection-stl10} depicts a UMAP projection \citep{mcinnes2018umap} of the semantic features of an input image, generated by a trained unsupervised contrastive model, in $\bbR^3$.
 Quantifying the model's uncertainty in distinguishing the input from its corresponding positive and negative samples in such a setting is inherently challenging.
-Notably, as a mapping from the input space to the semantic feature space, the performance of such models is typically assessed based on downstream tasks.
+Notably, since such models map the input space to the semantic feature space, their performance is typically assessed through downstream tasks.

 A natural question, then, is whether one can evaluate the uncertainty of the encoder as a standalone projector to the semantic space, independent of any downstream application.
 Such an intrinsic characterization of embedding quality is valuable for two key reasons.
 First, it serves as a diagnostic tool for model selection and hyperparameter optimization, enabling practitioners to compare projectors based on the tightness of their covering sets at a fixed coverage level, without relying on specific downstream tasks.
-Second, it establishes a principled foundation for subsequent applications—such as \gls{OOD} detection or retrieval systems—which can leverage the certified embedding neighbourhoods and inherit their coverage guarantees.
+Second, it establishes a principled foundation for subsequent applications—such as \gls{OOD} detection or retrieval systems—which can leverage the certified embedding neighborhoods and inherit their coverage guarantees.